5 Debugging Zig applications

 5.2 Debugging through debuggers

-Although print debugging is a valid and very useful strategy, most programmers prefer to use a debugger to debug their programs.
+Although print debugging being a valid and very useful strategy, most programmers prefer to use a debugger to debug their programs.
 Since Zig is a low-level language, you can use either GDB (GNU Debugger), or LLDB (LLVM Project Debugger) as your debugger.

 Both debuggers can work with Zig code, and it’s a matter of taste here.
 You choose the debugger of your preference, and you work with it.
 In this book, I will use LLDB as my debugger on the examples.

-5.2.1 Compile your source code in Debug mode
+5.2.1 Compile your source code in debug mode

 In order to debug your program through a debugger, you must compile your source code in Debug mode.
 Because when you compile your source code in other modes (such as Release), the compiler usually strips out some essential information that is used by the debugger to read and track your program, like PDB (Program Database) files.